oliversou/learningcomrades.github.io/index.md

 # Learning Comrades

-CornDoc is an organization created by three male students with a dream.
+Learning Comrades is a Meteor application project created by Dallas Greene, Oliver Sou, and Collin Wong.
+The goal of this project is to provide the ICS undergraduate community a new way to learn and socialize.